k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_2_bulk_edit.md

 **Why Should I Bulk-Edit Entities?**

-- For adding a new property to several entities at once.
-- For updating or deleting an existing property for multiple entities.
+- For simultaneous editing, adding or deleting of multiple entities.

 This capability streamlines tasks often performed by database administrators or managers that need to make large-scale changes with consistency and ease.